Title VI Program

 Additionally, the Civil Rights Restoration Act of 1987 defined “program” to make clear that discrimination is prohibited throughout an entire agency if any part of the agency receives Federal financial assistance.
 Thus, subrecipients are required to comply with Title VI and related nondiscrimination laws, and regulations.

 An important component of the HDOT Title VI Program is the commitment to developing and implementing environmental justice strategies.
 Environmental Justice (EJ) is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
 Also, part of this fair treatment and meaningful involvement includes HDOT Title VI Program’s support of the needs of people with Limited English Proficiency (LEP).
-HDOT’s Language Access Plan aligns with the State of Hawaii’s Office of Language Access’ policies and requirements regarding provision of language access to LEP persons seeking access to HDOT programs, activities, or services.
+In compliance with §321C, Hawaii Revised Statutes, HDOT’s Language Access Plan aligns with the State of Hawaii’s Office of Language Access’ policies and requirements regarding provision of language access to LEP persons seeking access to HDOT programs, activities, or services.

 HDOT Title VI and EJ Program Activities Include